Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Ice driving

-Typically something to avoid at all costs, ice driving tests skills to their limits.
+Ice driving is typically something to avoid at all costs, as it tests driving skills to their limits.
 Under professional guidance, drivers learn to manage treacherous surface conditions and power their way around high-altitude circuits.

 Person zip lining across a snowy mountain valley